JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 * `handlerInput.attributesManager.getRequestAttributes().jrb`
 * `handlerInput.attributesManager.getRequestAttributes().jargonResponseBuilder`

-TypeScript users: you'll need to cast `handlerInput` to `JargonHandlerInput` if you want to use one of the first two forms.

 Feel free to move to the Jargon response builder incrementally; however, you shouldn't mix the use of the ASK response builder and the Jargon response builder in a single request due to the last-write-wins behavior of `speak()` and `reprompt()` in the ASK response builder.